JeremyMarshall/praqma/README.md

 - Work on an issue
 `git work-on <issue>` will create a branch called `<issue>-<title>` and also move it in https://waffle.io

-`git push origin <issue>` Seems to be needed to update waffle. wtf?

 - Wrap up